Asami Shoji — October, Much Ado About Nothing

 October, Much Ado About Nothing

-In 21 days: October 12, 2024 → November 16, 2025
+Ends in 12 months: October 12, 2024 → November 16, 2025

 At first sight, one might come to the conclusion that the figures haunting Asami Shoji’s images are doubles.
 In truth, we are more likely to be witnessing astral projections, out-of-body experiences, figures being torn apart or tearing themselves apart.
 The double is never an alter ego, who might become an intermediary, but is the object of a process, of a transformation.
 They are never situated in front of the central characters, but rather behind, above or below them.
 These creatures that emerge change color, shrink, melt, burn…

-There is no uncanny strangeness, but rather a raw tearing apart; no mirrored cloning in the form of a W à la William Wilson, but a Y junction, leaving an open wound; these are not doubles, but beings in the process of splitting apart.
+There is no uncanny strangeness, but rather a raw tearing apart; no mirrored cloning in the form of a W à la William Wilson1, but a Y junction, leaving an open wound; these are not doubles, but beings in the process of splitting apart.
 The intensity in Asami Shoji’s work lies in this ripping asunder.
 With audacity and inventiveness, she proposes decapitations and a multiplication of heads.
 Her creations bring to mind Saint Denis walking with his head in his hands.
 We might also be reminded of the changing identities in the cinema of Kiyoshi Kurosawa: the film Kairo (2001), where disaffected youth become victims of “phantomization,” a combination of taking on ghostly form and a process of atomization, finally disappearing as black ash projected onto walls, disintegrated, disarticulated, liquefied…

 These ravaged figures and their out-of-body experiences entail a very specific handling of oil painting.
 In his recent new history of Japanese art, the art critic Noi Sawaragi postulates that oil painting in Japan has never intended to portray realism, but to evoke the viscous, slimy quality of the mud from flooding and the tremors caused by the earthquakes that regularly fragilize the country’s equilibrium.
 Asami Shoji’s work is very much in line with this history of liquid painting, which trembles from the inside, seeking not so much to replicate reality as to introduce us to a world in flux.
 These shifts, these landslides are at work within Asami Shoji’s images.
 The colors used by the painter are also reminiscent of this mud—shades of brown, beige, chalky white, the color of congealed blood, murky greens, dirty yellow and washed out black.
 The oily liquid with its red and gold borders seems to ebb and flow from layer to layer like watery backwash.